QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 end
 ```

+We have used a look with a few modifications to help with efficiency.
+To summarize, we have
+  - replaced the `if` with the ternary interface
+  - preallocated a `zp, wp, R` to store intermediate values for the calculations.
-Besides the ternary operator, the major difference is that this preallocating then swapping the `w, z` and `wp, zp` each period rather than savings all of the simulation paths.
+  - swapped the `w, z` and `wp, zp` to step forward each period rather than savings all of the simulation paths.
 This is sufficient since we will only plot statistics of the terminal distribution rather than in the transition.
+  - replaced the `randn()` at each simulation step with a draw of random values for all agents, i.e. `randn(N)`.
+This will make parallelization possible.

-Finally, the `@turbo` macro uses a package to speed up the inner loop.
+  - annotated with the `@turbo` macro  uses a package to speed up the inner loop.
 This is discussed in more detail below.

 Using this function, we can iterate forward from a distribution of wealth and income